Helping you grow closer to God

 An awful lot of marriages that stopped at five, or seven, or eleven, or, often, at twenty, twenty-five years, when the empty nest hits – God had this awesome golden years and great plan for them.
 They opted out.
 It got hard.
 “Well, she just cares about the kids.”
 “All he cared about was his career.”
 “I don’t feel loved anymore.”
 “I went on Facebook, and I found a friend from high school.”

 Good luck, sweetie.
 Good luck hunkaroo.
 It ain’t what it was, and you aren’t what you were, and what you’re looking for is identity, an escape clause.
-There are difficult, painful things that you must overcome in every season: in seasons of singleness, of early marriage, with kids, without kids, with infertility, or in jobs.
-And God wants to use every single one of them, as you don’t bail out, to confirm, strengthen, and establish you.
+There are difficult, painful things that you must overcome in every season: in seasons of singleness, of early marriage, of with kids, or without kids, with infertility, or in jobs.
+And God wants to use every single one of them – as you don’t bail out – to confirm, strengthen, and establish you.